gloveboxes/PyCon-Hands-on-Lab/Lab2-docker-debug/README.md

 ## Create a New IoT Central Application

-1. Open the [Azure IoT Central](https://aka.ms/iotcentral) in a new browser tab.
+1. Open the [Azure IoT Central](https://azure.microsoft.com/en-au/services/iot-central/) in a new browser tab, then click **Getting Started**.

 2. Next, you'll need to sign with your Microsoft personal or work or school account.
 If you don't have one, you can create one for free using the Create one! link.